-As of December 31, 2012, we had 1,677 colleagues, 1,392 of which were billable (excluding 167 billable subcontractors) and 285 which were involved in sales, administration, and marketing.
+As of December 31, 2013, we had 1,874 colleagues, 1,573 of which were billable (excluding 167 billable subcontractors) and 301 which were involved in sales, administration, and marketing.
 None of our colleagues are represented by a collective bargaining agreement, and we have never experienced a strike or similar work stoppage.
 We are committed to the continued development of our colleagues.

 Sales and Marketing.
-As of December 31, 2012, we had a 90-person direct solutions-oriented sales force.
+As of December 31, 2013, we had a 75-person direct solutions-oriented sales force.
 We reward our sales force for developing and maintaining relationships with our clients and seeking out follow-up engagements as well as leveraging those relationships to forge new relationships in different areas of the business and with our clients' business partners.
-Approximately 86% of our sales are executed by our direct sales force.
-In addition to our direct sales team, we also have 40 dedicated sales support employees, 22 general managers and three vice-presidents who are engaged in the sales and marketing efforts.
+Approximately 84% of our sales are executed by our direct sales force.
+In addition to our direct sales team, we also have 40 dedicated sales support employees, 27 general managers and nine vice-presidents who are engaged in the sales and marketing efforts.

-We have sales and marketing partnerships with software vendors including IBM, Oracle, and Microsoft, among others.
-These companies are key vendors of open standards-based software commonly referred to as middleware application servers, enterprise application integration platforms, business process management, business activity monitoring and business intelligence applications, and enterprise portal server software.
+We have sales and marketing partnerships with software vendors including IBM, Microsoft, Oracle and salesforce.com, among others.
+These companies are key vendors of open standards-based software commonly referred to as middleware application servers, enterprise application integration platforms, business process management, cloud computing applications, business activity monitoring and business intelligence applications, and enterprise portal server software.
 Our direct sales force works in tandem with the sales and marketing groups of our partners to identify potential new clients and projects.
 Our partnerships with these companies enable us to reduce our cost of sales and sales cycle times and increase win rates by leveraging our partners' marketing efforts and endorsements.